Explore the different types of coffee beans & brands

 However, these regional variations can be broken down to four basic regions (see below for more details about each region).

-- Central Americas and the Caribbean: Costa Rica, Cuba, and Jamaica
+- Caribbean: Cuba, and Jamaica

 - South American Coffee: including Brazil, Colombia, etc.